sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Equipment

-You begin the game with 450 credits, which you can spend on your characterís starting weapons, armor, and adventuring gear.
+You begin the game with 450 credits, which you can spend on your character√≠s starting weapons, armor, and adventuring gear.
 You can select your own gear or choose one of the following equipment packages.
 Also consult the Suggested Equipment section of your chosen background.

-* **Demolitionistís Kit (cost 447 credits):** grenade launcher, frag grenades (3), smoke grenades (2), personal communicator, light maul, multitool, synthweave armor, tactical case
+* **Demolitionist√≠s Kit (cost 447 credits):** grenade launcher, frag grenades (3), smoke grenades (2), personal communicator, light maul, multitool, synthweave armor, tactical case
 * **Master-at-Arms Kit (cost 251 credits):** duffel bag, heavy shock polearm, hyperweave armor,

 personal communicator, light blade, medium blade, pistol (20 rounds of ammunition)